2026 EPCOT Flower & Garden Festival Guide

 While we recommend visiting during the Epcot International Flower & Garden Festival, but it’s not something around which you should plan a trip.
 The good news is that there are a few low-crowd, nice-weather periods of time during Flower & Garden Festival’s run, and targeting those is a good idea.

-Consult our 2023 Walt Disney World Crowd Calendars & When to Visit so you can plan specific dates.
+Consult our 2026 Walt Disney World Crowd Calendars & When to Visit so you can plan specific dates.
 As a general matter, the best times to visit are on weekdays at the start of the event, before the arrival of Spring Break Crowds at Walt Disney World.
-After those school breaks end in late April 2023 is another good time to visit, as is the entirety of May 2023.
+After those school breaks end in April 2026 is another good time to visit, as is the entirety of May 2026.
 Crowds will start to pick up again in June, growing gradually over the course of the summer until the event ends.

-Outdoor Kitchens – These are essentially Food & Wine Festival kiosks offering food and drinks.
+Outdoor Kitchens – This is already mentioned above, but these are essentially Food & Wine Festival kiosks offering food and drinks.

 If you’ve never attended Epcot’s Food & Wine Festival, it’s worth noting that grazing from these kiosks will cost you considerably more than eating an actual meal.
 So if you’re looking to save money, stay away from these kiosks.